 Design, Photography, and Story for a Content Strategy that Stands Apart

-Contrary Western is thrilled to be sharing a stage with Emilly Scott Robinson, Bob Delevante, Jody Whelan, Clara Rose Keen, and Allison Mahal at our AmericanaFest panel, Contrary Content: Design, Photography, and Story for a Content Strategy that Stands Apart.
+Emily Scott Robinson, Bob Delevante, Jody Whelan, Clara Rose Keen, and Allison Mahal joined us at AmericanaFest for our panel, Contrary Content: Design, Photography, and Story for a Content Strategy that Stands Apart.

 Colorado songwriter Emily Scott Robinson beckons to those who are lost, lonely, or learning the hard way with American Siren, her first album for Oh Boy Records.
 With hints of bluegrass, country, and folk, the eloquent collection shares her gift for storytelling through her pristine soprano and the perspective of her unconventional path into music.
 Robinson received significant acclaim for her 2019 album, Traveling Mercies.
 And her long-held dream came true later that year when she sang on the Telluride Bluegrass Festival stage as the winner of the Telluride Troubadour Contest.
 A poignant standalone single in 2020, titled “The Time for Flowers,” prompted a private Instagram message from Oh Boy Records’ Jody Whelan, letting her know how meaningful the song was to his family.
 They struck up a fast friendship, then decided to partner for a release of American Siren.

 Bob Delevante: designer, draftsman, illustrator, photographer, package designer, or songwriter; is a craftsman’s craftsman.
-As the Creative Director of Bob Delevante Studios—an award-winning full service creative house featuring photography, graphic design, illustration, and songwriting—has worked with countless artists and brands with an emphasis on storytelling.
+As the Creative Director of Bob Delevante Studios—an award-winning full service creative house featuring photography, graphic design, illustration, and songwriting—he has worked with countless artists and brands with an emphasis on storytelling.

 Jody Whelan is the managing partner at Oh Boy Records, the independent record label founded in 1981 by John Prine, Al Bunetta, and Dan Einstein.
 Since taking over operations of the label in 2015, Whelan has sought to expand the audience for Prine’s work by embracing new technologies, partnerships and platforms, while being laser-focused on respecting the integrity of the artwork.
 Under his leadership Oh Boy has significantly expanded its roster of artists and is dedicated to serving the next generation of singer-songwriters & Americana musicians.
 As well as being active within the Americana Music Association, Whelan is also a member of A2IM, the Recording Academy, the CMA, Folk Alliance International, and Leadership Music.